JolonB/distinctipy/README.md

 ## Citing distinctipy

 If you would like to cite distinctipy, please refer to the upload of the package on Zenodo: https://doi.org/10.5281/zenodo.3985191
+I don't recommend citing this repository as I did barely any work for this port to Python2.7.